Skip to main content

 In-house production has a higher fixed cost but lower variable cost per unit after setup.
 The breakeven point typically falls at 2,500 units per month.
 Below this volume, online services are usually cheaper.
 Our head of operations, Lisa Wang, recommends running pilot tests before committing to full production runs to validate these numbers.

 Our analysis shows a hybrid approach often works best.
 Use online printing for standard items.
 Partner with a skilled shop like ours for complex print custom folded cards or campaigns requiring exact color matching.
 This strategy optimizes both cost and quality.
-According to Smithers market research, the trend toward hybrid print sourcing is growing by 12% annually.
+According to Smithers market research, the trend toward hybrid print sourcing is growing.

 Limitations of In-House Printing